fgr1986/rram_multilevel_driver/README.md

   * README
 ```

-# Technologies used in related article submitted to IEEE TCAS1
+# Technologies used in article submitted to IEEE TCAS1

 Different CMOS/RRAM models can be used.
 See requirements section.
 The following models were used for the results shown in IEEE TCAS1 submission.